scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION fundamentally differs from a global monopolistic trust model as each ISD manages its own trust roots instead of a single global entity providing those roots.
 This structure gives each ISD autonomy in terms of key management and in terms of trust, and prevents the occurrence of a global kill switch affecting all ISDs at once.
 However, each ISD is still susceptible to compromises that could affect or halt other components (control plane and forwarding).

-This section discussed implication of such trust architecture, covering *inter*-AS security considerations.
+This section discusses the implications of such trust architecture, covering *inter*-AS security considerations.
 All *intra*-AS trust- and security aspects are out of scope.

 ## Compromise of an ISD

 In SCION there is no central authority that could "switch off" an ISD as each relies on its own independent trust roots.
 Each AS within an ISD is therefore dependent on its ISD's PKI for its functioning, although the following compromises are potentially possible:

 - At TRC level: The private root keys of the root certificates contained in a TRC are used to sign issuing CA certificates.
 If one of these private root keys is compromised, the adversary could issue illegitimate issuing CA certificates which may be used in further attacks.
-To maliciously perform a TRC update, an attacker would need to compromise multiple voting keys, the number of which is dependent on the voting quorum set in the TRC.
-The higher the quorum, the more unlikely a malicious update will be.
+To maliciously perform a TRC update, an attacker would need to compromise enough voting keys for a voting quorum, the number of which is dependent on the voting quorum set in the TRC.
+The higher the quorum, the harder a malicious update becomes.
 - At CA level: The private keys of an ISD's issuing CA certificates are used to sign the AS certificates and all ASes within an ISD obtain certificates directly from the CAs.
 If one of the CA’s keys is compromised, an adversary could issue illegitimate AS certificates which may be used to impersonate ASes in further attacks.
 A compromised or misbehaving CA could also refuse to issue certificates to legitimate ASes, cutting them off the network if no alternative redundant CA is available.
 - At AS level: Each AS within an ISD signs control plane messages with their AS private key.
 If the keys of an AS are compromised by an adversary, this adversary can illegitimately sign control plane messages including Path Construction Beacons (PCBs).
 This means that the adversary can manipulate the PCBs and propagate them to neighboring ASes or register/store them as path segments.